 The ingredients here are simple pantry and refrigerator staples that come together to make the best pot of soup.

-• Potatoes: we use Yukon gold potatoes for their tender waxy texture which is perfect for a chowder.
+• Potatoes: we use Yukon gold potatoes for their tender, waxy texture which is perfect for a chowder.

-• Bacon: Sauteeing the bacon adds and then cooking the veggies in the bacon grease adds wonderful flavor and we use the cooked bacon to garnish the soup.
+• Bacon: Sauteeing the bacon and then cooking the veggies in the bacon grease adds wonderful flavor and we use the cooked bacon to garnish the soup.
 No one will resist that bacon topping!

-• Cayenne Pepper: this simple seasoning is all you need plus salt and black pepper of course.
+• Cayenne Pepper: This simple seasoning is all you need, plus salt and black pepper of course.

 Ingredients for Corn Chowder with fresh corn, potatoes, broth, milk, cream, bacon